factorio

 Cons

-Slower loading times due to static hand sizes.
-Must trade throughput for precision.
-Still improvements to be made here, read on.
+Cons: Slower loading times due to static hand sizes.
+You must trade throughput for precision.
+There are still improvements to be made here, so read on.

 Quantum leap #3: Module slots!

-This concept was first mentioned to me from a friend while describing https://github.com/rain9441/factorio-tls.
-I still haven’t looked at these templates in depth because I enjoy building and discovering these things myself.
+This concept was first mentioned to me by a friend, who was describing https://github.com/rain9441/factorio-tls.
+I still haven’t looked at these templates in-depth because I enjoy building and discovering these things for myself.
 The module concept was easily adapted to my stations.
-I’ll be sure to check them out when I think I’ve hit the ceiling of my current design/exploration.
+I’ll be sure to check them out when I think I’ve hit the ceiling of my current design.

-Now that we have generic loader and unloader circuits, the only difference between specialized stations (for common items, mining items, defence, nuclear) is the constant combinator which sets the item requests.
+Now that we have generic loader and unloader circuits, the only difference between specialized stations (for common items, mining items, defense, nuclear, etc.) is the constant combinator that sets the item requests.

-I extended the unloader station to support multiple “module-cards” that will add their combinator contents to the outpost unloader/stock level circuits.
-Each will know how to request specialized trains to restock [D]efence, [M]ining, [N]uclear & [S]eed.
+I extended the unloader station to support multiple “module cards” that add their combinator contents to the outpost’s unloader/stock-level circuits.
+Each will know how to request specialized trains to restock [D]efense, [M]ining, [N]uclear, and [S]eed.

 Module slots

-The innovation here is the ability to drop a module in any of the three slots and yet remain connected to 4 separate circuit networks:
+The innovation here is the ability to drop a module into any of the three slots and have it remain connected to four separate circuit networks:

-The row of lights at CIRCUIT INTERFACE alternate between two red and green circuits which acts as an interface between the module cards and the logistic unloader station.
+The row of lights at the CIRCUIT INTERFACE alternates between two red and two green circuits, which act as an interface between the module cards and the logistic unloader station.
 This allows the module cards to be as small as possible and their circuit connections to be self-contained:

 Module cards